Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Reinforcement Learning for Active Reasoning

+A proof is given in Appendix~\ref{proof:prop}.
+This proposition shows that, even under both systematic bias and stochastic noise in the proxy, the \proj rule remains statistically robust.
+In particular, the choice of $\mathcal{H}$ and metric $d(\cdot,\cdot)$ determines the bias bound $M_d$.
+Reducing this bias, increasing $k$, or decreasing $\Delta_{\min}$ reduces the probability of false truncation at an exponential rate.
+We additionally present an analysis on the effect of false-truncation in Appendix~\ref{app:false-positive}.

+\textbf{Practical instantiation and toward general-purpose detectors.} In practice, since the structure of hypothesis spaces and notions of progress differ across tasks, {constructing $\mathcal{H}_t$ and $d(\cdot,\cdot)$} naturally leverages \textbf{\textit{task-level structure}} to define observable proxies that track epistemic progress.
+We show how to instantiate it for practical tasks in Sec.~\ref{sec:data_prox}.
+Moreover, guided by \proj, we can further reduce the reliance on task-specific structures by designing \textit{general-purpose} truncation detectors.
+We conduct preliminary explorations and find that these surrogates can be incorporated into \proj while still yielding improvements across multiple tasks.
+Details and discussion are provided in Appendix~\ref{app:future:general}.

-\paragraph{Key advantages.} This principle provides clear guidance for designing effective proxy signals without resorting to complex heuristics or heavy engineering, relying instead on progress-based criteria that capture the essence of belief-trap dynamics.
-We show how to instantiate it for specific active reasoning tasks in Sec.~\ref{sec:data_prox}.
-The resulting truncation rules integrate seamlessly into standard policy optimization frameworks (e.g., PPO, GRPO, GSPO) without altering their algorithms, making \proj a practical drop-in solution to the long-standing credit assignment challenge in active reasoning.
+\textbf{Key advantages.} This principle {functions as a \textit{meta-wrapper}}: it provides structured guidance for designing effective proxy signals grounded in progress-based criteria that capture the essence of belief-trap dynamics, rather than relying on complex heuristics or heavy engineering.
+Importantly, the resulting truncation rules integrate seamlessly into standard policy optimization frameworks (e.g., PPO, GRPO, GSPO) without altering their algorithms, making \proj a practical drop-in solution {for mitigating credit assignment distortion in active reasoning.}